-- > Slide not damaged or parts missing.
+- Slide not damaged or parts missing.

 - Properly greased.

 - All locking pins present and locked in place.

 - If air powered, no air leaks.

-- Check that fifth wheel is not so far forward that the tractor frame will hit landing gear, or cab will hit the trailer, during turns.
+- Check that the fifth wheel is not so far forward that the tractor frame will hit the anding gear, or the cab will hit the trailer, during turns.

-Landing Gear
+Landing gear

-Fully raised, no missing parts, not bent or otherwise damaged.

-Crank handle in place and secured.

-If power operated, no air or hydraulic leaks.
+- Fully raised, no missing parts, not bent or otherwise damaged. - Crank handle is in place and secured. - If power-operated, no air or hydraulic leaks.

-Double and Triple Trailers
+Double and triple trailers

-Shut-off valves (at rear of trailers, in service and emergency lines).

-- > Rear of front trailers: OPEN.

-- ➢ Rear of last trailer: CLOSED.

-- Converter dolly air tank drain valve: CLOSED.
+- Shut-off valves (at rear of trailers, in service and emergency lines). - Rear of front trailers: OPEN. - Rear of last trailer: CLOSED. - Converter dolly air tank drain valve: CLOSED.

-Be sure air lines are supported and glad hands are properly connected.

-If spare tire is carried on converter gear (dolly), make sure it's secured.

-Be sure pintle-eye of dolly is in place in pintle hook of trailer(s).

-Make sure pintle hook is latched.

-Safety chains should be secured to trailer(s).
-Be sure light cords are firmly in sockets on trailers.
+- Be sure air lines are supported and glad hands are properly connected. - If the spare tire is carried on the converter gear (dolly), make sure it's secured. - Be sure the pintle-eye of the dolly is in place in the pintle hook of the trailer(s). - Make sure the pintle hook is latched. - Safety chains should be secured to trailer(s). - Be sure the light cords are firmly in the sockets on trailers.

-7.3.2 - Additional Things to Check During a Walkaround Inspection
+Additional Things to Check During a Walkaround Inspection